 LIHI Certificate #43 - Deer Island Project, Massachusetts

-The Project generates hydropower at MWRA's Deer Island Wastewater Treatment Facility.
-Once treated wastewater is disinfected, it is discharged into Effluent Channel 1.
-Flow is then split through two horizontal intake openings at base of Effluent Channel 1 and transmitted through separate rectangular concrete conduits below the disinfection basin to two corresponding hydro turbines.
+The project process is as follows: once treated wastewater is disinfected, it is discharged into Effluent Channel 1.
+Flow is then split through two horizontal intake openings at the base of Effluent Channel 1 and transmitted through separate rectangular concrete conduits below the disinfection basin to two corresponding hydro turbines.
 The two intake openings in Effluent Channel 1 are each approximately 20 feet by 18 feet.
 The intakes decrease to 11 feet by 11 feet at motorized roller intake gates located immediately upstream of the turbines.
-The average head available is approximately 29 feet.
-The hydropower facilities include two nominal 1,000 kw Kaplan units, each with flow capacity of approximately 500 cfs (320 mgd).
-The maximum flow (640 mgd) is approximately equivalent to the maximum flow through secondary treatment at DITP.
+The hydropower facilities include two Kaplan units with a total installed capacity of 2 MW.
 Turbine runner blades and wicket gates are adjusted to meet changing power demands and changes in flow and head.
-After the turbines, the turbine effluent conduit joins the outfall chute which discharges into the outfall shaft which drops the effluent into the 9.5 mile outfall tunnel to Massachusetts Bay.
+After the turbines, the turbine effluent conduit joins the outfall chute which discharges into the outfall shaft which discharges the effluent into the 9.5-mile outfall tunnel to Massachusetts Bay.

-The hydropower facilities' instrumentation and control system is designed to interface with the DI wastewater treatment facilities control system.
+The hydropower facilities’ instrumentation and control system are designed to interface with the wastewater treatment facilities control system.
 The system allows fully automatic unattended operation.
 The treatment plant must operate continuously to prevent backups of the sewage collection system.
-Wastewater flow in excess of the hydro facility bypasses Effluent Channel 1 and is discharged through Effluent Channel 2 directly to the outfall tunnel.
 The building that houses the turbines, generators and all associated electrical switchgear equipment is situated directly over Effluent Conduit 1.

 |Project Name||Deer Island|